How Much Does Marble Flooring Cost in 2024?

 Photo: YASH / Adobe Stock

-Breccia marble flooring costs around $13 to $37 per square foot for both materials and installation.
-This type of marble is a good choice for homeowners who want a darker stone with more of a dramatic impact.
-It comes in many colors: brown, black, green, gold, and red.
+Breccia marble floors cost around $13 to $37 per square foot for both materials and installation.
+This type of marble is a good choice for homeowners who want a darker stone with a more dramatic impact.
+It comes in many colors, including brown, black, green, gold, and red.

 Emperador